-Beaten four year old: Flaxmere leader says it's time for calm as outrage at family grows
+Beaten four-year-old: Flaxmere leader says it's time for calm as outrage at family grows

 Flaxmere councillor Henare O'Keefe is urging calm and caution.

-The community came out in droves to show their support for the four year-old and speak out against the act, at a karakia at Flaxmere park on Wednesday night.
+The community came out in droves to show their support for the four-year-old and speak out against the act, at a karakia at Flaxmere park on Wednesday night.

 READ MORE: